Barbie (film): Development

 In August 2018, Mattel CEO Ynon Kreiz hired film executive Robbie Brenner, who was later appointed head of Mattel Films.
 Sony's option on the project expired in October 2018, and film rights were transferred to Warner Bros.
 Pictures, causing Hathaway, Jones, Macdonald, Parkes and Pascal to leave the project.
 Margot Robbie entered early talks for the role, and Patty Jenkins was briefly considered as director.
 Kreiz was determined to cast Robbie after meeting with her; both he and Brenner felt that Robbie's appearance resembled that of a conventional Barbie doll and were impressed by her ideas.
 Initial meetings occurred at the Polo Lounge located in The Beverly Hills Hotel.
 Brenner eventually partnered with Robbie's production company, LuckyChap Entertainment, and Robbie's husband Tom Ackerley and Josey McNamara were enlisted as producers.
 Robbie's casting was confirmed in July 2019.

 In her capacity as a producer, Robbie pitched Barbie to Warner Bros. herself.
-During the green-light meeting, she compared the film to Steven Spielberg's Jurassic Park (1993) and also jokingly suggested that it would gross over $1 billion.
+During the green-light meeting, she compared the film to Steven Spielberg's Jurassic Park (1993) and also suggested at the time in jest that it would gross over $1 billion.
 Later on, she approached Greta Gerwig—whose previous films, particularly Little Women (2019), Robbie enjoyed—to screenwrite.
 Gerwig was in post-production for another film, and took the assignment on the condition that her husband, Noah Baumbach, also write the script.
 Gerwig would sign on to also direct the film in July 2021.
 Robbie said the film aimed at subverting expectations and giving audiences "the thing you didn't know you wanted".
 In August 2023, Variety revealed that she would earn "roughly $50 million in salary and box office bonuses" as star and producer.